Liebeck v. McDonald's Restaurants: Burn incident

-Stella May Liebeck was born in Norwich, England, on December 14, 1912.
-On February 27, 1992, aged 79, Liebeck ordered a 49-cent cup of coffee from the drive-through window of a McDonald's restaurant at 5001 Gibson Boulevard Southeast in Albuquerque, New Mexico.
+On February 27, 1992, Stella Liebeck, aged 79, ordered a 49-cent cup of coffee from the drive-through window of a McDonald's restaurant in Albuquerque, New Mexico.
 Liebeck was in the passenger's seat of a 1989 Ford Probe, which did not have cup holders.
-Her grandson parked so that Liebeck could add cream and sugar to her coffee.
+Her grandson parked so that she could add cream and sugar to her coffee.
 She placed the coffee cup between her knees and pulled the far side of the lid toward her to remove it.
 In the process, she spilled the entire cup of coffee on her lap.
-Liebeck was wearing cotton sweatpants, which absorbed the coffee and held it against her skin, scalding her thighs, buttocks and groin.
+She was wearing cotton sweatpants, which absorbed the coffee and held it against her skin, scalding her thighs, buttocks, and groin.

-Liebeck went into shock and was taken to an emergency room at a hospital.
-She suffered third-degree burns on six percent of her skin and lesser burns over sixteen percent.
+Liebeck was taken to an emergency room at a hospital.
+She suffered third-degree burns on six percent of her skin and lesser burns over 16%.
 She remained in the hospital for eight days while she underwent skin grafting.
-During this period, Liebeck lost 20 lb, nearly 20 percent of her body weight, reducing her to 83 lb.
-After the hospital stay, Liebeck needed care for three weeks, which was provided by her daughter.
-Liebeck suffered permanent disfigurement after the incident and was partially disabled for two years.
+During this period, she lost 20 lb, nearly 20% of her body weight, reducing her to 83 lb.
+After the hospital stay, she needed care for three weeks, which was provided by her daughter.
+She suffered permanent disfigurement after the incident and was partially disabled for two years.